Reaction Stoichiometry Calculator

 * For scientific notation, use Ex to represent 10x (e.g. 1.7x105 would be input as 1.7E5).

-* Check your input; inaccurate input value (e.g. non-existent element or unclosed parenthesis) my cause unexpected results.
+* Check your input; inaccurate input value (e.g. non-existent element or unclosed parenthesis) may cause unexpected results.
+If the reaction is not balanced, a red border will appear around the product input box.

 * For stoichiometry practice problems, visit the Practice Problems section.

-- Enter up to three reactants and three products (separated by a +) in the Reactants and Products input boxes.
+- Enter up to three reactants and three products (separated by a +) in the Reactants and Products input boxes of the stoichiometry calculator.

 - Select the appropriate units for the reactants and enter the amount of each reactant.
 If using units of volume, molarity must be given.